vadimkantorov/paws/README.md

-# Poehali
-A helper script for launching workloads (e.g. reproducing results of deep learning papers) on AWS.
+A helper script for launching deep learning workloads on AWS (e.g. reproducing results of deep learning papers).

 **Does not support EC2-Classic accounts, relies on existence of default VPC/subnet/route table/internet gateway**